coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 meta_image = "images/posts/android/converting-graphic-files-to-webp-format/webp-png-comparison.png"
 +++

-For all who do not know the webP format android has supported this image format for many years.
+For all who don't know the webP format, Android has supported this image format for many years.

-As I said on my [previous](/post/android/inspecting-apk-files-after-packaging) article the WebP files are smaller than JPGs or PNGs and like PNGs, they support transparency.
+As I said on my [previous](/post/android/inspecting-apk-files-after-packaging)
+article: the WebP files are smaller than JPGs or PNGs and like PNGs, they support transparency.
 But creating them files has always been a bit of a chore.

 Now, with Android Studio 2.3, you can convert your existing graphical files into